-Enjoy high tea at elegant Gatehouse Tea Rooms in the park.
-You can walk or cycle to where former convict James Ruse successfully grew the first wheat crop in 1791 and tour on site the 1835-built Experiment Farm Cottage.
+Visit the spot where former convict James Ruse successfully grew the colony’s first wheat crop in 1791 and tour the 1835-built Experiment Farm Cottage.
 Wool pioneers John and Elizabeth Macarthur owned Elizabeth Farm, an Australian colonial homestead.
 The site contains the oldest surviving European building in Australia.
 For more history, visit John Macarthur's Hambledon Cottage Museum.

-A stroll from Elizabeth Farm is Rosehill Gardens Racecourse, or race-goers will know it better as the home of the richest horserace in the world for two-year-old thoroughbreds – the .
-Check out the exciting events calendar for more race days as well as shows, exhibitions and festivals, such as Parramatta Lanes food and cultural festival.
+A short stroll from Elizabeth Farm is Rosehill Gardens Racecourse, or race-goers will know it better as the home of the richest horse race in the world for two-year-old thoroughbreds – the Golden Slipper.
+Check out the events calendar for more race days, as well as other shows, exhibitions, festivals and historical tours.

 In the new Parramatta Square dining precinct, head to Lilymu for pan-Asian and Harvey's Hot Sandwiches for a retro American diner expeirence.
 For one of the prettiest brunches in Sydney, stop by the Social Hideout.